 Use playtime as training time for pets.

-Toys like balls, chew toys, chew bones, and stuffed Kongs are great alternatives for teething puppies.
+Toys like balls, chew toys or a chew bone, and stuffed Kongs are great alternatives for teething puppies.

 For herding breeds, you want to give them space to run and something to chase.
 Whether your puppy has the urge to chew or is looking for attention, the toy should meet that need instead of your poor fingers.

-Be cautious about using tug toys or playing tug-of-war because that can encourage biting habits.
+Be cautious about rough play or tug toys like playing tug-of-war because that can encourage biting habits.

 Exercise your pup

-Puppies have a lot of energy like toddlers, so you want to ensure they have plenty of time to run and play daily.
+Like toddlers, puppies have a lot of energy, so you want to ensure they have plenty of time to run and play daily.

 Nipping behaviors, especially at night, are often linked to under-stimulation throughout the day.